Cheerstoast/Binary-predictions/README.md

 ## 3. Usage

-To run the program, just run
+To run the program, navigate to the "Binary-predictions-main" folder, wherever it is

+    cd Binary-predictions-main

+and then just run

-    python3 Binary-predictions-main/main.py
+    python3 main.py

+Takes a while to start.
-IT would be exciting to run your first AI once you have got it running.
+Anyway, it would be exciting to run your first AI.

 ### Enjoy >!<